kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 As API calls are getting overwritten or skipped, failure of one call might end up in losing multiple operations.
 That's why, for retryable errors, it should be possible to re-enqueue the API call and try it again soon Such logic could be explored, but having an `OnFinish` channel and handling errors by the caller should be enough for the actual use cases.

+For example, if a binding API call fails, the binding cycle procedure for that Pod will be notified via the `OnFinish` channel.
+It will then invoke a failure handler that re-adds the Pod to the scheduling queue to retry.

+If no procedure tracks the `OnFinish` handler of a call (e.g., for a status update), the error will be unhandled (only logged).
+This aligns with the current implementation, and status updates aren't critical enough to implement more advanced retry logic.
+Update conflicts also won't be an issue for status updates, as a strategic merge patch is used, and the update will overwrite a condition and `NominatedNodeName` if a conflict occurs.

 ### Test Plan